ossf/security-baseline/governance/GOVERNANCE.md

 ## Review Criteria for OSPS Baseline Repository

-Any changes intended to be merged in the OSPS Baseline repository shall meet the following minimal criterion:
+Any changes intended to be merged in the OSPS Baseline repository shall meet the following minimal criteria:

 - Commits must be signed off.
 - Pull requests must be approved by at least two of the project's maintainers.